Croatian National Theatre, Zagreb: Plan and development

+Construction

+Aerial view of the theatre, 1930s.
+The building of the Croatian Sokol movement, HPD Kolo as well as extra HNK facilities is in the background.

-On May 22, 1894, more than two hundred workers began construction.
+On 22 May 1894, more than two hundred workers began construction.
 Within four months, the building was under a roof and interior work began.
-The ceremonial curtain for the new theater was made by Vlaho Bukovac - Preporod hrvatske književnosti I umjetnosti, today known as the Hrvatski Narodni Preporod.
+The ceremonial curtain for the new theater was made by Vlaho Bukovac - Preporod hrvatske književnosti I umjetnosti, today known as Hrvatski narodni preporod.
 The paintings on the ceiling of the auditorium were done by the Viennese painter and decorator Alexander Demetrius Goltz.
 The ceiling of the foyer on the first floor is by Ivan Tišov, which were applied in 1911.
-Stjepan Miletić was the first intendant of the Croatian National Theatre, who would take up his duties at the beginning of the 1894/1895 season.
-The theatre was first established as the Croatian National Theatre in 1860, and in 1861 it gained government support, putting it on par with many other European national theatres.
-In 1870 an opera company was added to the theatre, and in 1895 it moved to the new purpose-built building on Republic of Croatia Square in Zagreb's Lower Town, where it is based today.
-There are also 4 busts of Ivan Gundulić and Junij Palmotić from the front of the building, Dimitrije Demeter on the east side and Vatroslav Lisinski on the west side of the building.
+Stjepan Miletić was the first intendant of the Croatian National Theatre, who would take up his duties at the beginning of the 1894–95 season.
+The theatre was first established as the Croatian National Theatre in 1860.
+In 1861, it gained government support, putting it on par with many other European national theatres.
+An opera company was added to the theatre in 1870, and moved to the new purpose-built building on Republic of Croatia Square in Zagreb's Lower Town in 1875, where it is based today.
+There are also four busts of Ivan Gundulić and Junij Palmotić from the front of the building, Dimitrije Demeter on the east side and Vatroslav Lisinski on the west side of the building.